About Syracuse University

 The Center for Advanced Systems and Engineering (CASE)

-The Center for Advanced Systems and Engineering (CASE) is an ESD/NYSTAR-designated Center for Advanced Technology (CAT) funded by New York State to support innovative, interdisciplinary research in complex information-intensive systems.
-CASE’s mission is to catalyze growth in the state’s high technology economy by providing industry with technical expertise in data fusion, data mining, command and control, machine learning and AI, security and assurance, wireless communication, sensor network/management, unmanned aerial systems, and other related areas.
+The Center for Advanced Systems and Engineering (CASE) is an ESD/NYSTAR-designated Center for Advanced Technology (CAT) funded by New York State to support collaboration with industry towards innovative, interdisciplinary research in complex information-intensive systems.
+CASE’s mission is to catalyze growth in the state’s high technology economy by connecting industry with technical expertise in data fusion, data mining, command and control, machine learning and AI, security assurance, wireless communication, sensor network/management, and unmanned aerial systems, to develop new products and services.

-CASE serves as an access point for industry to engage Syracuse University, supporting programs for students, a prototype development lab and fleet of UAVs/drones, and university-industry collaborative research projects.
+CASE serves number of industry-facing roles at Syracuse University.
 Through CASE’s Co-op and Internship Program, graduate students can apply what they have learned in the classroom to real-world projects working for CASE on assignments created by the University’s industry partners.
-For students interested in entrepreneurship, CASE also offers a unique opportunity to work with high-potential start-up companies through its on-campus incubator.
+For faculty and students interested in entrepreneurship, CASE offers business incubation support and helps lead SU’s efforts in the National Science Foundation Interior Northeast Innovation Corps (I-Corps) Hub, providing resources for early-stage technology commercialization.
 A CASE experience can significantly enhance students’ professional development and career options.

 The Syracuse University Infrastructure Institute (SUII)